matrix-org/synapse/docs/upgrading/README.md

 If you encounter problems with v1.4.0, it should be possible to roll back to v1.3.1, subject to the following:

--   The \'room statistics\' engine was heavily reworked in this release (see [#5971](https://github.com/matrix-org/synapse/pull/5971)), including significant changes to the database schema, which are not easily reverted.
+-   The 'room statistics' engine was heavily reworked in this release (see [#5971](https://github.com/matrix-org/synapse/pull/5971)), including significant changes to the database schema, which are not easily reverted.
 This will cause the room statistics engine to stop